VarunProg/Hoisting-and-Errors-in-JavaScript/README.md

 # Hoisting in-JavaScript
 # what is Hoisting in JavaScript?
-Hoisting in JavaScript is a phenomena by which we can access functions and variables even before initilization.
+We can access functions and variables even before initilization in JavaScript just because of Hoisting.
+Hoisting as a core concept relies on the way how Execution Context is created.

 # Hoisting in the case of function and var declaration
 Here is the example\